jointogetherhq/jointogether.online/_corporate-pages/contact.markdown

 footer-order: "1"
 ---

-If you would like to work with Join Together on signing up new members, member retention and/or new member onboarding, contact us at
+If you would like to work with Join Together on signing up new members, member retention or new member onboarding, contact us at
 [hello@jointogether.online](mailto:hello@jointogether.online) or
 [book a call](https://calendly.com/join-together/hello).